SujalN/RAGSystemDesign/README.md

 - **Summarization**: Topic- or trend-based summaries
 - **Inline Citations**: Maps model citations back to chunk IDs and snippets
 - **Collapsible Snippets**: Streamlit expanders link to original PDF pages
+- **Interactive Filters**: Can filter for infromation from specific quarters or speakers
+- **Batch Embeddings**: Uses parallel workers to process transcripts faster

 ---